alexbt/openshift-nexus-latest/README.md

 > Service Temporarily Unavailable
 >
 > The server is temporarily unable to service your request due to maintenance downtime or capacity problems.
 Please try again > later.

-If that is the case, you may connect to the server and tail the logs to see what is going on
+If that is the case, you may connect to the server and tail the logs to see what is going on:

     ssh 588fef487628e10cd10000f0@$APPNAME-$USER.rhcloud.com
     tail -f $OPENSHIFT_DATA_DIR/data/log/nexus.log